 Purpose: The SAT measures academic skills in mathematics and evidence-based reading and writing.
 The SAT is required for admission into many colleges and universities.
 Colleges may set their own SAT requirements and score thresholds for admission.

 ACT – ACT Assessment

-The ACT is a national college admissions examination which covers four skill areas: English, mathematics, reading and science.
+The ACT is a national college admissions examination which covers four skill areas: English, Mathematics, Reading, and Science.
 It is designed to assess high school students’ general educational development and their ability to complete college level work.
-The ACT includes 215 multiple choice questions and takes approximately three hours to complete.
-Beginning in February 2005, a 30-minute Writing Test was added to the ACT Assessment as an optional component.